NukeAlchemist/blupi/README.md

 This script emulates the hardware function of the Target BluEye emergency services alert system.
 The concept is to use a rtl-sdr compatible radio receiver to continuously scan the typical emergency band radio frequencies using rtl_power_fftw as a scanning frontend to rtl-sdr, and then filter/process the scan results for potential emergency radio sources.

+Hardware support is limited to the Raspberry Pi 2 B, though this could feasibly work on many other systems.
+It *should* be possible to run this on a RPi1, however I haven't tested it yet.

 ### Dependencies: ###
 	- rtl-sdr
 	- libfftw3-dev